Chiba father gets 16-year sentence for fatal abuse of daughter | The Japan Times

-CHIBA – A man at the center of a high-profile child abuse case was sentenced to 16 years in prison Thursday for causing the death of his 10-year-old daughter.
+CHIBA – A man was sentenced to 16 years in prison Thursday for physical abuse that led to the death of his 10-year-old daughter.

 Prosecutors had demanded an 18-year prison term for Kurihara.